A new project

 Thanks for reading.
 I hope you’ve enjoyed this post and have gained something from this journey so far as I have.

-If you have a suggestion, a comment or some advice, relating either to the app or this post, I’d love to hear what you have to share.
+If you have a suggestion, a comment, or advice, relating either to the app or this post, I’d love to hear what you have to share either in the comments below or via email.

 You can read the next part of the journey in part 2 of this series.

 A big thanks to numerous individuals for their support and advice, making this journey possible.
 Special thanks to @sundrycode for which I am grateful for his help developing the Android native side of the app and taking part in testing.
-And Yahweh, our Heavenly Father from whom all knowledge and every good thing comes.
+And Yahweh, our Heavenly Father, from whom all knowledge and every good thing come.